carlosrodlop/carlosrodlop-docs/book/AWS_Solution_Architect.md

 #### EC2 Pricing Types

-- **On-Demand** - Pay a fixed rate by the hour (or by the second) with no commitment.
+- `On-Demand` - Pay a fixed rate by the hour (or by the second) with no commitment.
 Pay as you use, costly.
   - Use Cases:
+    - **Non-Production Enviroment**
+      - Applications being developed or tested on Amazon EC2 for the first time.
+      - Applications with short term, spiky or unpredictable workloads that cannot be interrupted.
     - Users that want the low cost and flexibility of Amazon EC2 without any up-front payment for long-term commitment.
-    - Applications with short term, spiky or unpredictable workloads that cannot be interrupted.
-    - Applications being developed or tested on Amazon EC2 for the first time.
-- **Reserved** - Provides you with a capacity reservation, and offer significant discount on the hourly charge for an instance, but it requires to have a Contracts for 1 - 3 year terms.
+- `Reserved` - Provides you with a capacity reservation, and offer significant discount on the hourly charge for an instance, but it requires to have a Contracts for 1 - 3 year terms.
 Higher discount with upfront payments and longer contracts.
 However, you can't move between regions.
   - Uses Cases:
+    - **Production Enviroment**
       - Applications with steady or predictable usage.
       - Applications that require reserved capacity.
     - Users able to make upfront payments to reduce their total computing costs even further.
   - Types:
-    - **Standard Reserved Instances** Provides the most discount (up to 75% off).
+    - `Standard Reserved Instances` Provides the most discount (up to 75% off).
 Unused instanced can be sold in AWS reserved instance marketplace
-    - **Convertible Reserved Instances** up to 54% off.
+    - `Convertible Reserved Instances` up to 54% off.
 It can be exchanged for another Convertible Reserved Instance with different instance attributes e.g. you to change between instance types e.g. t1-t4 as long as its of greater or equal value
-    - **Scheduled Reserved Instances** - reserve capacity that is scheduled to recur daily, weekly, or monthly, with a specified start time and duration, for a one-year term.
+    - `Scheduled Reserved Instances` - reserve capacity that is scheduled to recur daily, weekly, or monthly, with a specified start time and duration, for a one-year term.
-- **Spot Instances** - Enables you to bid whatever price you want for instance capacity. when AWS has excess capacity it drops the price so people can use that capacity —but they can take it back at any time.
+- `Spot Instances` - Enables you to bid whatever price you want for instance capacity. when AWS has excess capacity it drops the price so people can use that capacity —but they can take it back at any time.
 You can set the price you are willing to pay and it will run when its below or at that price — if it goes above that price you lose it.
   - It provides up to 90% discount and typically used for apps with flexible start/end times, But don’t use for anything critical that needs to be online all the time.
 It can handle interruptions and recover gracefully.
   - Imp Note: If the spot instance is terminated by Amazon EC2, you will not be charged for a partial hour of usage.
 However, if you terminate the instance yourself, you will be charged for any hour in which the instance ran.
   - Uses Cases